playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ## Angular

-In order to execute code during an initial render of a component, Angular uses a method called `ngOnInit`.
-This function is specially named so that Angular can call it on your behalf during the the "rendered" lifecycle event:
+To execute code during an initial render of a component, Angular uses a method called `ngOnInit`.
+This function is specially named so that Angular can call it on your behalf during the "rendered" lifecycle event:

 ```typescript
 import { Component, OnInit } from "@angular/core";